kip-cxj/checkpoint-engine/README.md

 All results above are tested by [`examples/update.py`](./examples/update.py) and use [vLLM v0.10.2rc1](https://github.com/vllm-project/vllm/tree/v0.10.2rc1) as inference engine.
 Some notes:

 * FP8 test needs additional vLLM patches, see [FP8 quantization](#fp8-quantization).
-* Device Info: we tested various combination of devices and paralleism setups.
-For exmaple, a 256-GPU TP16 setup means that we deploy 16 vLLM instances, each with 16-way tensor parallelism.
+* Device Info: we tested various combination of devices and parallelism setups.
+For example, a 256-GPU TP16 setup means that we deploy 16 vLLM instances, each with 16-way tensor parallelism.
 * Since update duration is related to IPC bucket size, we provide the bucket size in the table.
 * The P2P time were tested for updating no more than two nodes (16 GPUs) (`ParameterServer.update(ranks=range(0, 16))`) out of the entire cluster.

 ## Installation